TysonStanley/tysonstanley.github.io/Research.md

 permalink: /Research/
 ---

+# My Research ID's

+Currently, I have two main resources to for you to check out my published work: [**Orcid**](http://orcid.org/0000-0002-2137-1391) and [**ResearchGate**](https://www.researchgate.net/profile/Tyson_Barrett).
+Feel free to check these out and let me know what you think, especially if you'd like to collaborate.

+# Research Areas

 As a researcher, I am a methodologist and prevention researcher.
 As such, my research falls under two main areas:

 1. Method development dealing mainly with integrating machine learning, econometrics, and mediation analysis.